Blog💪 Jawline

 Changes how the jaw angle reads from the front.
 Expected improvement: 3-5° apparent reduction in 2-4 weeks.

 Combined, these three methods can shift your apparent jawline angle by 5-7 degrees over 8-12 weeks.
 That is enough to move from the "average" range into the "ideal" range for most people.
+Users tracking measurable progress often pair the angle reading with a wider facial geometry assessment with PDF, which may help understand whether jawline gains are translating into changes in adjacent proportions.

 Find out your jawline angle